Ph (608) 567-4465, Extension 105

 Ph (608) 567-4465, Extension 123

 Megan Fitzpatrick is an intern from the UW-Madison Counseling Psychology department, working towards becoming a licensed therapist.
 She strives to create a collaborative relationship with her clients as they work through areas of their lives that feel important to address in therapy.
-Her areas of interest include perfectionism and dealing with high stress careers.
-She finds identity development, interpersonal processes and self awareness to be important areas of focus.
+Her areas of interest include perfectionism and dealing with high-stress careers.
+She finds identity development, interpersonal processes, and self-awareness to be important areas of focus.
 Prior to beginning her career in counseling psychology, she worked in the legal field addressing the needs of terminally ill and socially marginalized individuals.
-This work gave her insight to some of the cyclical and systemic barriers facing many people, and inspired her to move towards a helping profession that empowers clients to use lessons both in therapy and outside of the therapy room.
+This work gave her insight into some of the cyclical and systemic barriers facing many people and inspired her to move towards a helping profession that empowers clients to use lessons both in therapy and outside of the therapy room.
 Megan loves cooking and animals, and practices meditation and mindfulness in her daily life.
 She is queer and kink-friendly, enjoys working with adults in various life stages, and practices with an open mind and enthusiasm for her clients.